worldbank/OvertureLink-Data-Pipeline/README.md

 # Overture Maps Data to GeoJSON and ArcGIS Online Pipeline

 ## Purpose
 Choose your Overture query, specific the country, then you're done!
+This code allows you to automatically query Overture data to upload to ArcGIS Online, download as .geojson for any GIS software, or save as a local dump for continual use.

 This is a cloud-native ETL pipeline to extract Overture Maps data (such as roads, buildings), transform to an AGOL-ready schema, and then allows you to choose to export to .geojson or publish as a feature layer in ArcGIS Online.
 This pipeline supports 176 countries worldwide, allows you to use pre-built queries or your own custom queries, and is designed to align with Overture's monthly releases.

 ## Pipeline Overview
 - Configuration (`configs\global.yml`): Easily change metadata, choose the Overture release, or add your own queries.
-- Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3 with optimized spatial queries and Arrow processing for fast data access.
+- Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3 with spatial queries and for fast data access.
 - Transform (`transform.py`): Normalize schema/geometry, retain stable Overture/GERS IDs, define/delete/add metadata fields.
 Turns into an easy to use .geojson for exporting if you wish.
-- Publish (`publish.py`): ArcGIS Python API with smart detection - automatically creates new layers or updates existing ones with data and metadata.
+- Publish (`publish.py`): ArcGIS Python API with detection, automatically creates new layers or updates existing ones with data and metadata.
+- Data dump (`dump-manager.py`): Only for local data dumps.
+Checks to see if there is data by theme for Overture and downloads if needed.

 ## Requirements
 - Python 3.11+ (version must be compatiable with arcgis package)